artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 :term:`view page` of a :term:`parent record` will include :term:`thumbnails <thumbnail>` of all digital objects registered at lower levels.
-The thumbnails are displayed using a :term:`carousel viewer <carousel>` so you can easily scroll through the set using your mouse or keyboard's arrow keys.
+The thumbnails are displayed using a :term:`carousel viewer <carousel>` so you can easily scroll through the set using your mouse scroll.
 Clicking on a thumbnail will redirect you to the :term:`view page` for the :term:`description <archival description>` associated with that digital object.
 If more than 10 digital objects appear at lower levels, AtoM will display the first 10 in the :term:`carousel` and provide a link to a digital